vivek423/algo_trading/README.md

 ## Copyright Notice

-© 2024 Vivek Kapoor.
+© 2024 DataBull.
 All rights reserved.

 This is proprietary software.
 Unauthorized copying, modification, distribution, or use of this software, via any medium, is strictly prohibited.